Hawk

 Furthermore, it seems that human ancestors were also prey for hawks.
 Skulls with claw marks similar to those of African Crowned Eagles have been found.

-Type of hawk.
+Hawk Type of List

 I will introduce the species that include “taka” in their Japanese names since there are many species belonging to the order Accipitriformes.